CuriousOcelot/SquashBackup/README.md

-# Note Use Clonezilla it is better
-# But if you want real full disk use this
 # SquashFS Backup Script

 This repository contains a script to create a SquashFS backup of a disk, ensuring data integrity through checksum verification.